amirouche/hyper.dev/blog/one-step-closer-to-the-moon.md

 of code the fact that wiredtiger API is blocking.
 Whereas FDB can be asynchronous.

-Did I mention that FoundationDB is prolly the future of capitalism?

 ## ForwardJS and BeyondJS

 When I started `socialiter` I ported the state management routine I